usbarmory/tamago-example/README.md

   1. Directory and file write/read from an in-memory filesystem.

-  2. SD/MMC card detection (only on non-emulated runs).
+  2. SD/MMC card detection and read (only on non-emulated runs).

   3. Timer operation.